joaobzao/Identifiers/README.md

 * `RaceHeaderCollectionViewCell.startTimeLabel`
 * `RaceHeaderCollectionViewCell.raceStatusLabel`

+Pattern 👉 `<class>.<field>`
-We are using the class and field names to compose the accessibility identifier name, but we can opt for other pattern `<class>.<field>`
+We are using the class and field names to compose the accessibility identifier name, but we can opt for other pattern.

 Check this simple playground with an example of the above [here](https://github.com/joaobzao/Identifiers/blob/master/Identifiable.playground/Contents.swift)